Anand-Baghel/Anand-Computer/README.md

 ## Discover Our Services

-Explore the MPOnline Portal and discover a wide range of government and digital services.
+Explore theComputer Services & MPOnline Portal and discover a wide range of government and digital services.
 Visit the [Live Demo](https://anand-computer.vercel.app) and experience the convenience of digital services.

 ## Contribute

 If you'd like to contribute to this project or have suggestions for improvement, please feel free to submit issues or pull requests on [GitHub](https://github.com/Anand-Baghel/Anand-Computer).

-Thank you for exploring the MPOnline & Computer Services Portal!
+Thank you for exploring theComputer Services & MPOnline  Portal!
 We hope this platform makes accessing government services easier for you. 🌟